top of page

 • Previous history of dry socket

-Instead, the pain is caused by exposed bone and nerves, not by infection.
+Instead, the pain is caused by exposed bone and exposed nerve endings, not by an infection.

 However, an infection can occur separately.
 Signs that pain may be more than a dry socket include: